Information scrambling in quantum walks: Discrete-time formulation of Krylov complexity: Discrete-time quantum walks

 where $\xi$ is global phase angle, $2\theta,2\varphi, 2\delta$ are the angles of rotations along $x,y$ and $z$ axes respectively with $\theta,\varphi,\delta \in [0,2\pi]$, and $\sigma^\mu$ is the $\mu^{\text{th}}$ component of the Pauli spin matrices $\{\sigma_x,\sigma_y,\sigma_z\}$, which are generators of SU(2) group.
 The position shift operator $S$ is of the form

 are translation operators.
 In this work, we will consider the specific choice of coin operator

-corresponding to parameters $(0,\theta,0,3\pi/2)$ which previously has been studied in context of Dirac dynamic\,\cite{chandrashekarTwocomponentDiraclikeHamiltonian2013}.
+corresponding to parameters $(0,\theta,0,3\pi/2)$ which previously was studied in the context of the Dirac dynamic\,\cite{chandrashekarTwocomponentDiraclikeHamiltonian2013}.
 In momentum basis, the unitary operator can be diagonalized to obtain the dispersion relation in space-time continuum limit\,\cite{chandrashekar2013disorder}

 Therefore, the group velocity $v_g(k,\theta)$ given by